Azure/azure-powershell/src/Functions/docs/Update-AzFunctionAppSetting.md

 ## EXAMPLES

 ### Example 1: Add a new app setting in a function app.
 ```powershell
 PS C:\> Update-AzFunctionAppSetting -Name MyAppName -ResourceGroupName MyResourceGroupName -AppSetting @{"Name1" = "Value1"}
 ```

+This command adds a new app setting in a function app.

 ## PARAMETERS